 Eddie Murphy soon moved on and got entangled with Melanie Brown of Spice girls with whom he had a baby girl.
 Although the actor had denied at first, he later accepted her after a DNA confirmation.
 His next relationship was with Tracey Edmonds, an ex-wife of Babyface whom he married in 2008.
 After they split, Eddie Murphy began a relationship with girlfriend Paige Butcher, a model.
 In all Eddie has six daughters and three sons.

 Is Eddie Murphy Dead or Alive?

-For a celebrity as famous and reputable as Murphy, there are bound to be countless rumors and speculations including death rumors.
+For a celebrity as famous and reputable as Murphy, there are bound to be countless rumours and speculations including death rumours.

 Eddie Murphy was rumoured dead following the death of his comedian brother Charlie Murphy who died of Leukemia at 57 in 2017.
 Tons of tributes and condolences flooded various internet platform at the time.
 But owing to their striking resemblance, people had thought it was Eddie who lost his life to Leukemia.